blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Spaces/CIE 1931 XYZ Colour Space.md

 ## Derivation of the xyY Space
 **Derivation of xyY coordinates from XYZ tristimulus values**

 xyz coordinates are the normalized form of XYZ coordinates.
-By doing this, the intensity is normalized out and the chromaticity is
+By doing this, the intensity is normalized out and the chromaticity is obtained as the x,y coordinates.

 $x=\frac{X}{X+Y+Z}$
 $y=\frac{Y}{X+Y+Z}$